FALSIFIABILITY (REFUTABILITY)

 possibility of falsification as sufficient to satisfy this aspect of the screening of

 meanings of falsification and falsifiability.
-It then argues that while the Court did not
+It also argues that while the Court did not

 embrace the views of any specific philosopher of science, inquiring into the existence of